headblockhead/dotfiles/README.md

 # dotfiles

 Reproducable configuration for my nixos laptop and other gadgets.
-Now with nix flakes!
+Now as a nix flake!

 ## Table of Contents